-Under the DSU Plan, DSUs which are not payable become payable immediately prior to the effective date of a change of control which generally occurs upon a person, or group of persons acting together, holding, owning or controlling 66%% of the outstanding common shares of the Corporation and upon certain other events.
-For more information as to the amounts payable to all Named Executive Officers, see "Statement of Executive Compensation - Summary Compensation Table".
-In general on termination of employment, the DSU Plan provides for the termination of the payouts 30 days following the date of notice of termination of employment.
+Under the DSU Plan, DSUs which are not payable become payable immediately prior to the effective date of a change of control which generally occurs upon a person, or group of persons acting together, holding, owning or controlling 66% of the outstanding common shares of the Corporation and upon certain other events.
+For more information as to the amounts that would have been payable to all Named Executive Officers under the DSU Plan if a change of control had occurred on December 31, 2012, see the column entitled "Market or payout value of DSUs that have not vested" in the table under "Statement of Executive Compensation - Outstanding Share-Based and Option-Based Awards".